 Pink Veined Murano Pendant Lamp

-Materials: Pink/red veined and translucent crystal hand blown Murano glass, made to look as a pig’s bladder.
-Made in the form of a baggy hat.
-Brass canopy with label inside.
+Materials: Pink-red veined and translucent crystal hand blown Murano glass baggy hat lampshade.
+Round brass canopy with label inside.
 Brass parts, steel wire.
-Bakelite socket.
+Bakelite E27 socket.

 Cord Length: 60 cm / 23.62’’ – adjustable steel wire.

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.
 For this setup a yellow coloured globe bulb was used.